 Wild orangutan numbers are also affected by the illegal pet trade, particularly for baby orangutans.

-While the orangutan is protected by both national laws and international conventions, authorities rarely prosecute and penalties are mild.
+While orangutans are protected by both national laws and international conventions, authorities rarely prosecute and penalties are mild.
 For every baby that makes it to the backstreet markets of Bangkok or Taiwan, another two have perished.
 And to ‘harvest’ the babies a further five mothers are killed.

 The practice of keeping wild animals as pets is widespread in many parts of Indonesia, and wildlife markets are a feature of most large towns and cities.
 Although illegal, the keeping of primates as pets is common, and these primates, most often orangutans and gibbons, may be kept by families, in good conditions, in the same way people in western countries keep cats and dogs.
-In some circumstances, orangutans are also kept as status symbols, indicating an owner’s social status or wealth.
+In some circumstances, people also want to keep orangutans as a status symbol, to show their wealth and power.

 Like all great apes, orangutans have slow life histories, and for the first few years of their lives, are docile, sweet and gentle.
-However, at around 5 years of age, an orangutan already has the strength of an adult male human, and by maturity, will be as strong as 5–7 adult male humans, with an unpredictable and possibly aggressive nature that makes them unsuitable as pets.
-At this stage many orangutans kept as pets are killed or kept in confinement.
+However, at around five years of age, an orangutan already has the strength of an adult male human, and by maturity, will be as strong as five to seven adult male humans, with an unpredictable and possibly aggressive nature that makes them unsuitable as pets.
+At this stage, many pet orangutans are killed or kept in confinement.

 Easier access and encroachment of people into the orangutan forests also leads to increased hunting of orangutans for meat, babies and skulls, and more recently for orangutan penises.